HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step4.md

 ![WooCommerce install page](https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/wordpressTest/image/woocommerce_install_page.png)

-There has 5 steps for the setup wizard.
+There have 5 steps for the setup wizard.
 Please fill in the information for finish it.
+Once you finish the wizard, you will back to the WordPress interface for the next step.

+## Set 2FA on the WooCommerce